yugabyte/yugabyte-db/docs/content/v1.3/sample-data/pgexercises.md

 ## Explore the PgExercises database

-You are now ready to start working through the [PostgreSQL Exercises](https://pgexercises.com/) exercises using YugaByte DB as the backend.
+You are now ready to start working through the [PostgreSQL Exercises](https://pgexercises.com/) exercises using Yugabyte DB as the backend.
 The 81 exercises at the PostgreSQL Exercises website are broken into the following major sections.

 - [Simple SQL Queries](https://pgexercises.com/questions/basic/)
 - [JOINs and Subqueries](https://pgexercises.com/questions/joins/)